npariti/MSDS434-Puterbaugh/Week8-CostManagement/ReadMe.md

     - Enabling these actually starts the process

 - It takes some time for the data load to kick off, so be prepared to wait if this is the first time you have enabled this.

+## Billing and Budget APIs

+- You can find documentation about interacting with Google's API's for cost management and exploration [here](https://cloud.google.com/billing/docs/apis)